This Basque cheesecake is perfectly light and made with just 5 main ingredients! No crust and no water bath needed- It’s so easy!

 - To freeze: Place slices of cheesecake in a sealable container and store in the freezer for up to 6 months.

-More keto cheesecake recipes
+More cheesecake recipes to try

-Basque Burnt Cheesecake
+Basque Cheesecake (5 Ingredients)

-- Transfer the cheesecake mixture into the springform pan.
+- Transfer the cheesecake mixture into the spring form pan.
 Gently tap the pan to remove air bubbles.